weknowinc/wp-console/README.md

 # Contribute

 ## Fork
-Fork your own copy of the [Wordpress Console](https://bitbucket.org/weknowinc/wp-console/fork) repository to your account
+Fork your own copy of the [WordPress Console](https://bitbucket.org/weknowinc/wp-console/fork) repository to your account

 ## Clone
 Get a copy of your recently cloned version of console in your machine.